Pipeline Introduction

 |String

-will be concatenated into remote file addresses for loading.
+will be concatenated into a remote file address for loading.

 Supported file formats: